codewars/docs/content/getting-started/solving-kata.md

 ### Submit Final

 Some users like to write code golfed or creative/clever solutions, but most try to write production quality code.
 After you have completed all of the test cases (via the attempt button), you will be given an opportunity to cleanup your code so that it's "code review" ready.
-After clicking **"Submit Final"** your solution is stored in the system and available for others to see, comment, and vote.
+After clicking **"Submit"** your solution is stored in the system and available for others to see, comment, and vote.

 ## When tests fail over again